-You’ve probably heard that some methods of cooking vegetables actually remove the nutrients.
-So you may not be getting all of the benefits you think you.
+You’ve probably heard that some methods of cooking vegetables actually remove the nutrients, so you may not be getting as many benefits as you think you are.

 So, this might lead you to believe that eating as many of your veggies raw is the solution.

 Interestingly, that’s not always the case because cooking some of your vegetables also breaks down the cellular structure and outer layers, allowing your body to absorb more nutrients.

 So what’s the answer?

 In fact, it’s recommended that you opt for steaming over boiling because it takes less time, lower temperatures and less liquid to cook your favourite veggies.

 A study in 2009 involved cooking broccoli by boiling, steaming, microwaving, stir-frying and stir-frying/boiling.
 The results showed that steaming maintained the highest nutritional value.

 While both use water as a cooking mechanism, you’re entirely submerging your veg into the water when boiling.
 Whereas with steaming, the vegetables are placed above the water, allowing the steam produced to cook them gently.